expez/superstring/README.md

 to get complete coverage.
 Or pull in `$library` where the functions in `clojure.string` are renamed, or re-implemented with slightly different semantics.
 I've opted to alias all the vars in
 `clojure.string` so you only need to require a single namespace and because I know you hate surprises.

 A ton of functions, either on `String`, or elsewhere, return `true` as the truthy value.
-In a lisp this is a terrible a waste.
+In a lisp this is a terrible waste.
 To afford string punning this library returns `s` as the truthy value so you can do stuff like this:

 ```clj
 (require [superstring.core :as str])